Chapter 1 : Unraveling

 Rose lowered her eyes.
-She knew she should talk to Sylvia, but she could barely stand to hear about the girl.
+She could barely stand to hear about the girl.
 A constant reminder of the mess she helped create.
-But there was also the side of her that wanted to yell out at all the gossipers ruining her reputation that it wasn't just her fault.
+Part of her wanted to yell at all the gossipers that it wasn't just her fault.
 Every dance had a partner.
 She let her inhibitions go, but Scorpius encouraged it.

 He was still staring at the other side of the room when she looked up at him.
 It was only then that she noticed how disheveled he was, like he had been crying.